Foodways | Too Many Tamales

 Making Tamales is a family tradition and community ritual among Mexican, Mexican-American people that is also shared by a diverse mixture of Latin American cultures.
 The tradition of making tamales with extended families especially during the Christmas holidays can help develop a sense of unity and community, and breaks down borders and barriers between people and cultures.

-Below are two videos: one is a bilingual recording by Marta V. Martínez, RILA's Executive Director, that you can listen to if you do not have a copy of the book.
-The other is a video of Chef Carmen, from Casa Azúl Taquería in Providence, RI, going through the steps on how to make your own tamales, after you finish reading the book.
+If you can't make it to the Community Tamalada, below are two videos: one is a bilingual recording by Marta V. Martínez, RILA's Executive Director — we invite you and your family to listen to Too Many Tamales, by Gary Soto, which will leave you oh so ready to make your own.
+The other is a video of Chef Carmen going through the steps on how to make your own tamales, after you finish reading the book.

 Too Many Tamales Read-Along

 Here is a Read-Along video, read in Spanish by RILA's Executive Director, Marta V. Martinez.
-To order a copy of the book in Spanish and/or English, see below above.
+To order a copy of the book in Spanish and/or English, visit this link.

 Learn how to make your own tamales from Chef Carmen of Casa Azul Taquería in Providence.
 Download a copy of the recipe in advance so you can purchase ingredients as you follow along.